vvaidy/Qo-DL/README.md

 - x86 binary added.
 - Put back in the accidentally removed line that prints "(album artist) - (album title)" at the top of the console while downloading albums.
 ## 7th Feb 19 - Release 3d ##
+- Linux version added.
+I'm very inexperienced with it, so I apologize if it doesn't work on your distro.
+Tested working on Ubuntu 18.10 x64.
 - Command line support.
 Pass a URL to Qobuz-DL
 ex: QOBUZ-DL_X64.EXE https://play.qobuz.com/album/hxyqb40xat3uc.
 This is the only option for now.
 Passing "list" probably won't work.
 It will exit upon finishing.